-A continuation of ACCT 311, topics include revenue recognition, pensions, accounting for income taxes, leases, cash flow statements, and financial analysis.
+A continuation of ACCT 311W, topics include revenue recognition, pensions, accounting for income taxes, leases, cash flow statements, and financial analysis.
 Lecture and laboratory.
 4 contact hours.

-Prerequisite: Completion of at least 60 college credits, ACCT 310 (with a minimum grade of C) and ACCT 311.
+Prerequisite: Completion of at least 60 college credits, ACCT 310 (with a minimum grade of C) and ACCT 311 or ACCT 311W.

 Offered: Fall, Spring.